learn-co-curriculum/react-hooks-phase-2-project/README.md

 ## Setup

-For this project, you will need two separate repositories: one for your frontend and one for your backend.
+For this project, you will need one repository: one for your frontend.
 This will make it easier to deploy your project later, should you choose to do so.

 ### Frontend Setup